 - Keep current.
 Monitor your credit report regularly and check your score and history at least every few months.
 Cross-reference them with your credit card and bill statements and check for inconsistencies.

 - Pay your bills on time.
 Nothing hurts your credit more than tardiness.
 Lenders don’t like to wait for their money.

 - Aim low.
-Take advantage of your better credit score and be persistent with car salespeople and mortgage lenders in locking into a low interest rate.
-It’s a simple contrast: High credit score = low interest.
+Take advantage of your better credit score and be persistent with car salespeople and mortgage lenders to lock in a low interest rate.
+It’s a simple correlation: high credit score = low interest.